ArkScript-lang/Ark/README.md

         -f(iroptimizer|no-iroptimizer)
                                     Toggle on and off the IR optimizer pass

+        -fdebugger                  Turn on the debugger
         -fdump-ir                   Dump IR to file.ark.ir
+        -fno-cache                  Disable the bytecode cache creation
         -c, --compile               Compile the given program to bytecode, but do not run -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes